tejada7/Java-Certification/OCP_Java17.md

 // Note that a ConcurrentHashMap accomplishes the same goal
 ```
+> [!NOTE]
+> There is an alternative with StampedLock that also supports read and write locks (however is not reentrant, meaning
+> that it does not hold both locks at the same time).
+>
+> A lock isn't tied to a thread and we can hold multiple read locks at the same time (each with a different stamp) but
+> only one write lock.

 #### Semaphores
 Are a kind of a lock and the different lies on the fact that a lock allows only one thread to access a block of code,
 whereas a semaphore can rely on a number of permits to allow multiple threads to concurrently access a guarded block of